riedwaanb/PodcastPostingCopilot/README.md

 # PodcastPostingCopilot
-This code was used to demonstrate the power of PromptFlow for building Copilots at the Era of AI event in 2024 in Johannesburg, South Africa.
+This code was used to demonstrate the power of Prompt Flow for building Copilots at the Era of AI event in 2024 in Johannesburg, South Africa.
 This is not an official Microsoft Project.
 It is a personal demonstration.

 # Inspiration